 #COMMENT : The first two lines must appear exactly as shown, other keywords can be in any order.

+#COMMENT : Updated Feb.
+7, 2018 to include ##TRIGGERS and ##EVENTS keywords

 #TITLE : This is a descriptive title (NB: this keyword must be present even if no title)

 #TITLE : This file is based on the PIXL Breadboard configuration of August 2017